Find and bid on auctions from 50+ marketplaces. Thousands of liquidation auctions. Hundreds of product categories. All lot sizes and conditions.

 Amazon customers are generally happy with the online retailer’s return policy: it’s incredibly lenient.
-But, relaxed return policies on online shopping on sites like Amazon means higher return rates (versus those who shop in person).
+But, relaxed return policies on online shopping sites like Amazon means higher return rates (versus those who shop in person).
 If you’re a reseller, this could be a big benefit to you.
-From a side hustle to a full-time business, reselling is becoming more and more popular and lucrative.
-This article will cover where Amazon returns go and how you, as a reseller, can cash in.
+From side hustle to a full-time business, reselling is becoming more and more popular and lucrative.
+In this article we will cover:

 It’s common for online retailers to see more than 25% of products ordered online returned, as compared to less than 10% in brick-and-mortar stores.
-Only, when it comes to online retailers, sales are growing exponentially every year so you can imagine the amount of returns.
+Only when it comes to online retailers, sales are growing exponentially every year so you can imagine the number of returns.
 In many cases, online retailers will not put the items that are returned by customers back on virtual shelves.

-According to recent industry figures, Amazon is the leading online retailer in the U.S., and the company’s 2018 net sales were close to 232 billion dollars and sales are expected to increase every year for the foreseeable future.
-If you consider 25% of the $232 billion comes back and that a large chunk of that does not go back into rotation, this means that every year there are large amounts of liquidation inventory from Amazon available to be resold.
+According to recent industry figures, Amazon is the leading online retailer in the U.S.; the company’s 2020 sales hitting $386 billion dollars.
+And in Q2 of 2021 alone, they’ve already reached $113 billion.
+If 25% of those billions come back and a large chunk of that does not go back into rotation, this means there are large amounts of liquidation inventory from Amazon available to be resold.
 For resellers, this means big business in purchasing these items that Amazon chooses to liquidate.

 Have you thought about buying Amazon returns and reselling them?

-There are a few ways you can buy liquidated Amazon items in bulk, by the pallet or truckload.
+You can buy liquidated Amazon items in bulk, which could be anywhere from one to two pallets or 10-12 pallets in an LTL (less than truckload).
 The larger the order, the bigger the discount.
 Items are either sold at a fixed price or through an online auction marketplace (like the ones B-Stock operates).
 For purposes of this article, we’ll focus on Amazon’s online auction site, Amazon Liquidation Auctions.

 When bidding on an Amazon liquidation auction lot, be sure to factor in details like shipping costs as well as what you’ll need to sell an item for in order to make a profit.

 Many large retailers, including Lowe’s, Home Depot, Walmart, and Best Buy all sell overstock and returned items via online auction sites.
-Check out B-Stock’s sourcing network to see what auction lots are available.
+Check out B-Stock Auctions to see what auction lots are available.

-Ready to get started?
+Ready to begin?
 Check out our tips on how to become an online power seller.